farscape-project/fTagTamed/README.md

 ### Usage

 fTagTamed provides limited tuning for the segmentation algorithm and instead focuses on an easy to use interface.
-The following is a list of the available
+The following is a description of the available options:
-options:

 ```
 usage: fTagTamed smoothing_lambda tag_offset input_stl_file output_tag_file [output_msh_file]